nghidinh0610/File-Integrity-Management/README.md

 <h1> File-Integrity-Monitoring </h1>

 <h2>Description</h2>
 Project consist of a powershell script that will alert everytime there are any change in files, adding any files and deleting anyfile base on a baseline file that can also be modify through the script.
-The purpose of this script is to maintain integrity, one of the CIA triad in security, when data is at rest.
+The purpose of this script is for beginners to maintain integrity, one of the CIA triad in security, when data is at rest.
 This is going to be extremely useful when someone inside the organization or someone try to remote access to your system gained access to your private data and try to change it up.
 Also, this script included using hashing algorythm 256 to secure the stored file

 <h2>Language and Utilities Used</h2>